 Diagnosis & Treatment

-Other potential problems that can contribute to the leg pain may include tendinitis and stress fractures.
-Tendinitis in particular can produce a pain that is similar to that of shin splints.
-MRI scans can help to identify when tendinitis may also be present.
+Other potential problems that can contribute to the leg pain include tendonitis and stress fractures.
+Tendonitis in particular can produce pain similar to that caused by shin splints.
+An MRI scan can help to determine if tendinitis or a stress fracture may also be present.

 Another injury that produces symptoms similar to shin splints is chronic exertional compartment syndrome.
 This is a result of intense exercise that significantly increases intramuscular pressure, resulting in severe leg pain.
 Contrary to shin splint pain, however, the pain of chronic exertional compartment syndrome tends to recede when the exercise is over.
-Unlike tendinitis and stress fractures, doctors usually diagnose this condition by measuring the pressure inside the leg before and after exercise sessions.
+Unlike tendinitis and stress fractures, this condition is usually diagnosed by measuring the pressure inside the leg before and after exercise sessions.

 As with many overuse injuries, doctors will first attempt treatment using a conservative (non surgical) approach.
 This will usually include:

-Recommending that the patient stop exercising for several weeks and rest instead;
+Recommending that the patient stops exercising for several weeks and rests instead;

 If the patient really wants to exercise, he or she can switch temporarily to lower impact activities like swimming or cycling;

 Applying ice or a cold compress to the lower leg.
 For example, 20-30 minutes at a time and at intervals of 2-3 hours can be effective in reducing pain and inflammation;